eseidel/space_traders/README.md

   Jumps will get the wrong answers in dense areas of the galaxy.
 * Be able to buy miners outside of the main system.
 * Add dedicated survey ships.
-* Teach deal logic that price can move (even if just 1c) on each buy/sell lot.
 * Calculate "wait time" when servicing a ship.
 * Try changing deal finding heuristic to only consider buy price.
 * Spread out traders across the galaxy better.
 * buy-in-a-loop for small tradeVolumes gets worse as we have more ships.
   This is likely the #1 contributor to "wait time".
   Every place we return null to loop has the same problem.
-* Record # of extractions per survey?
-(Does laser power matter?)
 * Record which ship generated a survey?
 * Allow ships to buy from the same location at high trade volumes?
 * Have one thread be generating instructions and another thread executing.